-A chilly Sunday morning wasn’t going to stop the determined volunteers who were rocking outside of St. Joseph’s Co-Cathedral, Nov.
+A chilly Sunday morning wasn’t going to stop the determined volunteers who were rocking outside of the Co-Cathedral of St. Joseph, Nov.
 4. At different times throughout the day, more than 30 adult volunteers took the time to help out.
 That’s because for the second year in a row, the Prospect Heights faithful were going to put on a show for those who were willing to give a donation for the missions in Africa.

 Except that particular show wasn’t going to include flashing lights and loud speakers, but instead a row of quaint rocking chairs, green donation baskets that were held in the laps of the rocker volunteers and two giant poster boards with the faces of preschool children from Tanzania.